eav304/airbnb-mongodb-analysis/instructions.md

 - Describe each of the analyses you have performed.
 For each query, include:
   - a description of the query
   - the code used to perform it
-  - up to the first three results in a preformatted text block
+  - up to the first three results in a preformatted text block (feel free to clip the text in fields to prevent line-wrapping)
   - describe any insights the analysis shows that may not be obvious to someone just viewing the raw data.

 ## Part 3: Extra credit